declan-pxc/PLCnext-Examples/Starterkit/README.md

 Download and install the latest [PLCnext Engineer](https://phoenixcontact.net/product/1046008) to be able to download the project.
 This is to be installed on Windows machines and with increased Cybersecurity, if there are any errors that are raised, you may need to check with your IT administrator as to whether anything is being blocked.
 You can find the source files that are going to be used in this folder.
 Download these too.

+What is being demonstrated in this example is using the PLC as a traditional PLC but also using extending the functionality to complete jobs that other computers might otherwise be required to do.

 ## Before starting

 Ensure that your PLC is on Firmware (FW) 2024.0 LTS or greater.